 Note that we are going slightly out of order, looking at the broad economists' definition before diving into the Code's definition.
 The Haig-Simons economic definition provides a useful conceptual framework against which to consider the Internal Revenue Code.
-It may also be relevant in the Supreme Court's consideration of the realization requirement in the pending Moore case.
+It also has some relevance in the context of the Supreme Court's recent Moore case, where the Court did not explicitly decide whether the realization requirement is constitutionally mandated.